plutov/packagemain/13-go-kit-2/README.md

 Now let's get back to our Users service and invoke the Notificator service, basically we're going to send a fictional notification to user after it's created.

-As Notificator is a gRPC service we need to share a client stub file with our client, in our case Users service.
+As Notificator is a gRPC service, so we need to share a client stub file with our client, in our case Users service.

-So the protobuf client stub code is located in `notificator/pkg/grpc/pb/notificator.pb.go`.
+The protobuf client stub code is located in `notificator/pkg/grpc/pb/notificator.pb.go`, and we can just import this package to our cient.

 users/pkg/service/service.go:
 ```